Landsat 8

 Landsat 8 is an American Earth observation satellite launched on 11 February 2013.
-It is the eighth satellite in the Landsat program; the seventh to reach orbit successfully.
+It is the eighth satellite in the Landsat program and the seventh to reach orbit successfully.
 Originally called the Landsat Data Continuity Mission (LDCM), it is a collaboration between NASA and the United States Geological Survey (USGS).
 NASA Goddard Space Flight Center in Greenbelt, Maryland, provided development, mission systems engineering, and acquisition of the launch vehicle while the USGS provided for development of the ground systems and will conduct on-going mission operations.
 It comprises the camera of the Operational Land Imager (OLI) and the Thermal Infrared Sensor (TIRS), which can be used to study Earth surface temperature and is used to study global warming.

 The satellite was built by Orbital Sciences Corporation, who served as prime contractor for the mission.
 The spacecraft's instruments were constructed by Ball Aerospace & Technologies and NASA's Goddard Space Flight Center (GSFC), and its launch was contracted to United Launch Alliance (ULA).
 During the first 108 days in orbit, LDCM underwent checkout and verification by NASA and on 30 May 2013 operations were transferred from NASA to the USGS when LDCM was officially renamed to Landsat 8.